1. What is the Automated Harvest Report System?

 1. Q. What is the Automated Harvest Report System?

 A. The Automated Harvest Report System (AHRS) replaced all deer check stations in 2012.
 Under the new system, all hunters must still "check" their deer but will no longer be required to bring the deer to a check station.
 Instead, hunters must report their deer via telephone or online.
-The laws and ethics pertaining to deer hunting have not changed; the only difference is deer are reported using a phone or computer rather than at a deer check station.
+The laws and ethics pertaining to deer hunting have not changed; the only difference is deer are reported using a phone, mobile device or computer rather than at a deer check station.

 2. Q. How do I access the AHRS?